The Big Picture On a Good Real Estate ROI:

 Generally speaking, investments paying higher returns tend to come with higher risk.
 But it doesn’t always happen that way.

-As for rental properties, the risk depends on your skill level.
+The risk of rental properties depends on your skill level.
 Experienced investors can reliably earn 8–15% returns on rental properties.
 They can accurately calculate rental cash flow before buying a property.

 Where Real Estate Fits in Your Portfolio